max-p-log-p/ViB/README.md

 Why should I use this browser?
 ------------------------------

-Clocking in at around 50 lines of executable code, this browser has many capabilities due to its extensibility.
-The vi interface is reused to support a text based web browser: this means that it has vi keybindings by default.
+This browser has many capabilities due to its extensibility: the vi interface is reused to support a text based web browser.
 It is portable to any operating system with python3, vi, and curl installed.
 It has limited support for javascript and modifying/searching html via human cognition.
-For more features, read the Basic Features section.
 Despite its name, vib can be used with many different text editors.

 How to use
 ----------